 Do you want to know if you qualify for disability and SSI?

 Use Social Security's Screening Tool (BEST) to check if you do.

 Do you have other general questions about social security services and benefits?

 Find an answer on the Social Security Administration's Answers to Your Questions page.

 If I am unhappy with a decision made by the Social Security Administration, can Congressman Larsen help me?

-If you are dissatisfied with a decision made by the Social Security Administration, Congressman Larsen’s office can help you in understanding your options, determining the reason for the denial, and seeking an appropriate review of your case.
+If you are dissatisfied with a decision made by the Social Security Administration, my office can help you in understanding your options, determining the reason for the denial and seeking an appropriate review of your case.
 However, the SSA has the sole authority to make decisions regarding disability, retirement, and SSI benefits (and any other program that the SSA administers).